mechurk/parameters_of_buildings/README.md

 # Parameters of buildings

-First part (1/3) of practical part diploma thesis: Generalization of 3D spatial data models (2020).
+First practical part (1/3) of Master's thesis: Generalization of 3D spatial data models (2020).

-Script serves for reading xml. building file and counting parameters of buildings in spatial data model.
+Script serves for reading .xml building file format and counting parameters of buildings in spatial data model.

 ## System requirements